 Most guests will pack their own toothpaste and other toiletries, not knowing for certain if their host will provide those items.
 So making the extra effort to stock the bathroom with shampoo, conditioner, soap, toothpaste, Q-tips, tweezers, and fluffy towels, will make their stay feel more like a treat than a necessity.

-Pile guests high with extra pillows and blankets so they can choose as many or as few as they prefer.
+Pile your guest room high with extra pillows, blankets, and clean sheets so guests can choose as many or as few as they prefer.
 Leave a note with the WiFi password.
 And consider any personal touches they might enjoy, like a few bottles of water or fresh flowers at their bedside.

 Let them know they’re welcome to the fridge, or to relax in the living room, even if you’re asleep or doing something else.

-I can think of several times I’ve stayed in a guest room, trying to pass time reading or scrolling social media, because I didn’t feel comfortable hanging out in another room when my hosts weren’t there.
-Verbalizing this to your guests is incredibly helpful in putting them at ease to move about freely.
+I can think of several times I’ve stayed in a guest room, trying to pass time reading or scrolling social media, because I didn’t feel comfortable hanging out in the living room or any other room when my hosts weren’t there.
+Verbalizing this to your overnight guests is incredibly helpful in putting them at ease to move about freely.

 Give them a tour to show them where everything is.